Rios, Betts hit back-to-back HRs, Dodgers top D-backs 6-4 | News Channel 3-12

 AP Sports Writer

-PHOENIX (AP) — Edwin Ríos and Mookie Betts hit back-to-back homers in the second inning, Trea Turner added a solo shot in the sixth and the Los Angeles Dodgers beat the Arizona Diamondbacks 6-4 on Friday night.
+The Dodgers continued their recent roll, winning for the 11th time in 13 games.
+Edwin Ríos and Betts hit back-to-back homers in the second inning and Trea Turner added a solo shot in the sixth.

 It was the second win of the series for the Dodgers, who had a season-high 24 hits in a 14-1 victory on Thursday.
 This game wasn’t as lopsided, but Los Angeles was still in control for most of the night.